Forest & Bird: Campaigns

-Aims

-The society has the following aims:

-To take all reasonable steps within the power of the Society for the preservation and protection of the indigenous flora and fauna and natural features of New Zealand, for the benefit of the public including future generations.

-Without affecting the generality of the main objects, the Society shall have the following ancillary objects:

-To spread knowledge and encourage appreciation of our native flora and fauna, their aesthetic, scientific, cultural and recreational values.

-To educate the public of all age groups regarding the importance and urgent need for protection of these natural resources.

-To meet the vital need to conserve the environment free from pollution.

-To advocate the protection of indigenous species, their habitats and ecosystems.

-To advocate the creation and the preservation of protected natural areas, reserves and National Parks in public ownership and/or control.

-To establish and administer reserves and sanctuaries for the preservation of New Zealand's indigenous ecosystems.

-To advocate the destruction of introduced species harmful to New Zealand's flora and fauna.

 Attitudes

 Perceptions of Forest & Bird are varied.
 While the group is one of the most well-known mainstream environmental groups of the country, it has also come under criticism, such as in 2010 when Prime Minister John Key accused them of engaging in "predictable scaremongering" when the group warned that a yet unreleased government report proposed to allow mining in 7000ha of high-value conservation land in Paparoa National Park, Great Barrier Island and the Coromandel Peninsula.
 Key also labelled news coverage quoting Forest & Bird's revelations of the Government's intentions for mining conservation land as "hysterical".

 A week later, as predicted by Forest & Bird, the Government released the "Schedule 4 stocktake" proposal to open up 7058 hectares of protected conservation land for mining.
 Parts of the Coromandel Peninsula, Great Barrier Island, and parts of Paparoa National Park were proposed for removal from Schedule Four of the Crown Minerals Act 1991, which otherwise prevents mining.
 Journalist John Armstrong commented that "Forest and Bird knocked the Government sideways with leaked information revealing the extent of National's plans to open up land currently off limits to mining companies" and that the Government was suffering from hysteria if any one was.

 After 40,000 people marched in Auckland in protest against the proposal, and after the vast majority of 37,552 public submissions opposed the proposal, the Government announced that no conservation land would be removed from Schedule 4 to allow mining.